teuk/mediabot_v3/docs/PLUGIN_V3_PROMOTION.md

 The operator ledger, not the historical `plugins.AUTOLOAD` mechanism, restores that posture after a clean restart.

+MB770 deliberately does not retain another promotion.
+The inert `channel-activity-v3` package is exercised on `#test` through `observe` and a bounded `on` window, then returned through `off`, disable and unload.
+This proves singular `compare` and `heatmap` output while keeping the final ledger unchanged.

 ## Immediate rollback

 Explicit rollback is three bounded Partyline commands: